nacs-lab/molecube2/README.md

 ### TTL

-* `overwrite_ttl`
+* `override_ttl`

     `[low mask: 4bytes][high mask: 4bytes][normal mask: 4bytes]`

-    The three masks specify the changes to the high and low overwrite masks to be made.
+    The three masks specify the changes to the high and low override masks to be made.
     The new high and low masks will be returned.
     `[0: 4bytes][0: 4bytes][0: 4bytes]` is an no-op and can be used to get the current masks.